undeadinstitute/diy-ezwebcomp/README.md

-# diy-ezwebcomp
-Do It Yourself Wordpress Web Components are Easier Than You Think
+# Do It Yourself - Easy Web Components for WordPress

 How to use this template